proteo/nextnode/README.txt

 To summarize how the user-facing functionality of the module works:

-1. The user visits any node page (this is what we'll call the parent node).
+1. The user visits any node page (which will be the parent node).
 2. The user scrolls down the page, reaching a threshold that fires the request.
 3. The request is performed and fetches a node (or nodes) from the server.
 How many and which nodes are fetched depends on the configuration of the profile